stan-dev/cmdstanpy/docsrc/workflow.rst

 The Bayesian workflow for model comparison and model expansion provides a framework for organizing these activities.

-CmdStanPy provides the functionality needed to compile the model and assemble the data, do inference, and to validate, access, and export the resulting inference data.
+CmdStanPy provides the tools needed to compile a Stan model, assemble input data, do inference on the model conditioned on the data, and validate, access, and export the results.
-For each CmdStan inference method there is a CmdStanPy class which manages the resulting inference method outputs:

-* method `sample` returns a `CmdStanMCMC` object

-* method `optimize` returns a `CmdStanMLE` object

-* method `variational` returns a `CmdStanVB` object

-* method `generate` returns a `CmdStanGQ` object

-These objects have a common set of methods for accessing the inference results and metadata, as well as method-specific properties.

-The following sections describe how to carry out one iteration of the Bayesian workflow using CmdStanPy.
+The following sections describe the process of building, running, and managing the resulting inference for a single model and set of inputs.

 During the course of an analysis, it is expected that this sequence of commands will be carried out repeatedly, either to compare different models or to compare the results of difference infenence methods.

+.. _model-compilation:

-Specifying a Stan model
+Compile the Stan model
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^

-The: :ref:`class_cmdstanmodel` class manages the Stan program and its corresponding compiled executable and provides properties and functions to inspect the model code and filepaths.
+The: :class:`cmdstanpy.CmdStanModel` class manages the Stan program and its corresponding compiled executable and provides properties and functions to inspect the model code and filepaths.

 A model object can be instantiated by specifying either the Stan program file path